Doc's prescription not mandatory for COVID-19 testing in Delhi, carry Aadhaar for address proof: HC | Business

 This should also be uploaded on Delhi government’s website for the convenience of citizens, it said.
 As the Delhi government counsel said that the third Sero-survey had commenced in the city on September 1 and concluded on September 7, the high court directed him to place on record the sero survey report along with a fresh status report before the next date of hearing on September 16.

-During the hearing, central government standing counsel Anurag Ahluwalia, submitted that social distancing norms are not being followed in district courts and testing camps be organised there.
-To this, the bench said camps are being set up at the high court and district courts here on rotation basis and “social distancing is something which the legal community has to ensure”.
+During the hearing, central government standing counsel Anurag Ahluwalia, submitted that there was a need to set up more testing camps in district courts.
+To this, the bench said camps are being set up at the high court and district courts here on rotation basis.

 The bench said they can give a representation to this effect to the Delhi High Court Chief Justice who is the final authority to take decisions.
 The high court had on August 31 expressed concern over spike in cases of COVID-19 in the city and had directed the Delhi government to re-strategise the testing so that maximum number of cases which are turning out to be asymptomatic can undergo a test at private laboratories to prevent spread of coronavirus infection.